apache/trafficserver/doc/admin-guide/plugins/xdebug.en.rst

 X-Transaction-ID
     A unique transaction ID, which identifies this request / transaction.
 This matches the log field format that is also available, %<cruuid>.

+X-Remap
+    If the URL was remapped for a request, this header gives the *to* and *from* field from the line in remap.config that caused the URL to be remapped.